What do you think of when you hear the word pizza? I bet a lot of you think of it as party food or junk food.

 Well…let’s sit back a minute and think about this: If the ingredients of a pizza are bread dough, tomato sauce, cheese, vegetables, and meats–all of which are in many healthy dishes, too– what makes pizza unhealthy?

-I’ll tell you: It’s the type of pizzas we order and what we pair with it on our plates.
+My observation: It’s the type of pizzas we order and what we pair with it on our plates.

 Now, I’m all for saving money and having fun and eating pizza (I really like pizza!!).
 But what if I told you that you could make a pizza that’s healthy and tasty for $6?

 Here’s the breakdown for you math lovers of the cost of the pizza I made last night.
 (Omitted are the fresh basil and jalapeno, which were both from my CSA box.
 Since they’re remotely expensive I didn’t add it to the price list.
 You could buy dried oregano or basil for a fraction of the cost if you don’t have fresh herbs on hand…same with garlic powder).